top of page

 If you have the rare case that a steady stream of brake fluid is flowing out until there is no more brake fluid left in the brake, and the lever moves in towards the handlebar when performing above two tests, then your brakes needs a service.
 Clean up the brake and handle bar with isopropynol alcohol and have an qualified mechanic service your brakes or send to us direct.

-FAQ #14: What spring rate is recommended for the Serva C for my rider weight?
+FAQ #14: What spring rate* is recommended for my Formula fork for my rider weight?

 E-Bikes